-If you give more than 1/8 cup pellets per pig per day, increase the hay intake and lower the consumption of pellets.
+If you give more than 1/8 cup of pellets per pig per day lower it.

-Although many guinea pig pellets available in the market contain it, fresh fruits and vegetables are a great source of various vitamins and minerals your guinea pig needs.
+Although many pellets available in the market contain vitamin C, fresh and raw produce is a great source of various vitamins and minerals your guinea pig needs.

-Nonetheless, pay attention to the amount of fresh food you are feeding to your guinea pigs, as the nutritional value of each type of raw food is different and not all is safe for guinea pigs.
+Pay attention to the amount of fresh food you are feeding to your guinea pigs, as the nutritional value of each type of raw food is different, and not all produce is safe for guinea pigs.

 Feeding a guinea pig with certain types of fresh vegetables and fruits can cause diarrhea, obesity, kidney and bladder stones, or other medical problems.

 Overall, feed your guinea pig with unlimited access to hay every day, fresh vegetables, and some fruit, which are the main sources of all the nutrients for your pet.